jrkerns/pylinac/README.rst

 pylinac into a GUI and executable that any user can use, without having to program software.

 .. image:: /docs/source/images/analyzed_starshot.png
-   :height: 1in
+    :height: 1 in
-   :width: 1in
+    :width: 1 in

 .. image:: /docs/source/images/vmat_analyzed.png
-   :height: 1in
+    :height: 1 in
-   :width: 1in
+    :width: 1 in

 Below are the tools currently available; tools will be added one at a time as they are developed.